nemonik/hands-on-DevOps-gen2/README.md

  kubectl apply -f helloworld-web-service-account.yml
 ```

-Success is rather anticlimatic, but will resemble
+Success is rather anticlimactic, but will resemble

 ```
 serviceaccount/helloworld-web-service-account created